Skip to Main Content

 Steps of the Research Process

-2) Create a Search Strategy and Develop a Research Question: Think of the 5 W's!
+Step 2) Develop a Search Strategy: Think of the 5 W's to develop your research question!
 Use basic questions- who, what, where, when, why and how to break your topic into a searchable question and keep it focused.
 You might need to narrow or broaden your research question depending upon if you are finding too much information or too little.

 Example: Who is the population or group you are focusing on? (college students, women etc.) What is the discipline or focus? (social media, mental health) Where? ( United States, universities) When is the time period or era?
 (19th century, post COVID, WWII) Why is this topic important to you or the field of study?

-After you have your research question, come up with "key" words that you will use to search for information on your topic.
+After you have your research question and before you start searching for literature on your topic, you'll need to decide what search terms to use.
+Decide on the "key" words that you will use to search for information on your topic.
 Keywords are the main ideas or key concepts of your research question.
 A keyword search matches the terms you enter with records in a database and can help focus your topic and get accurate results.
 Combine your keywords using boolean operators like (AND, OR, NOT).
 Quotations will keep your search terms together.

 And: AND will limit your results to those which match both terms you enter.
 Example: social media AND college students